cannlytics/cannabis-data-science/README.md

 # Cannabis Data Science

-This is the source repository for the Cannabis Data Science Meetup Group.
-The [Cannabis Data Science Meetup Group](https://www.meetup.com/cannabis-data-science) meets Wednesdays at 8:30am PST.
+This is the source repository for the [Cannabis Data Science Meetup Group](https://www.meetup.com/cannabis-data-science).
+The group meets Wednesdays at 8:30am PST / 10:30am CDT / 11:30am EST / [your time](http://www.timebie.com/std/pst.php?q=8.5).

 ## About<a name="about"></a>

 At Cannabis Data Science meetups, you can learn how to get, wrangle, and analyze cannabis data.
 You can learn how to utilize the web and APIs to get the data that you need.
 You can learn how to wrangle the data like a pro into a format suitable for analysis, then calculate statistics to your heart's galore.
 Furthermore, you can learn how to build forecasting and prediction models to get an upper-hand on your competition.

-At Cannabis Data Science meetups, you can join like-minded individuals, learn modern data science techniques, and go through hands-on exercises with real cannabis data.
+You can join like-minded individuals, learn modern data science techniques, and go through hands-on exercises with real cannabis data.
 This is a great opportunity for anyone in a cannabis-testing lab, anyone working at a cannabis cultivation or processing plant, any cannabis retailer, and even any cannabis researcher or consumer seeking knowledge.
-Please join us for a coffee or tea every Wednesday at 8:30am PST for a fun time crunching cannabis numbers.
+Please join us for a coffee or tea every Wednesday at 8:30am PST / 10:30am CDT / 11:30am EST / [your time](http://www.timebie.com/std/pst.php?q=8.5) for a fun time crunching cannabis numbers.

 ## Events <a name="events"></a>

-* **Meetup Group** - Wednesdays at 8:30am PST
+* **Meetup Group** - Wednesdays at 8:30am PST / 10:30am CDT / 11:30am EST / [your time](http://www.timebie.com/std/pst.php?q=8.5)
-* (Send event suggestions to <keeganskeate@gmail.com>.)
+* Send event suggestions to <keegan@cannlytics.com>.

-## Data sources <a name="data-sources"></a>
+## Popular Data sources <a name="data-sources"></a>

 * [WA Traceability Data - December 2020](https://lcb.app.box.com/s/fnku9nr22dhx04f6o646xv6ad6fswfy9?page=1)
 * [WA Traceability Data Guide](https://lcb.wa.gov/sites/default/files/publications/Marijuana/traceability/WALeafDataSystems_UserManual_v1.37.5_AddendumC_LicenseeUser.pdf)